cloudhubs/rad-source/README.md

 # RAD Source

-This project detects the REST clients (API calls) using static source code analysis for JAVA Spring Boot projects.
+This project detects the REST endpoints and clients (API calls) using static source code analysis for JAVA Spring Boot projects.
+For multiple microservices, it also finds the rest communication between the microservices.

 To get started clone the Github [repository](https://github.com/cloudhubs/rad-source).